pjreed/aspectj-metamodel-test/README.md

 This is a simple test that demonstrates how Hibernate's JPA Metamodel Generator puts its source files in the wrong place if you're using AspectJ as a compiler.

+The case associated with this in the Hibernate bug tracker is at: https://hibernate.atlassian.net/browse/HHH-10626

 To demonstrate the problem, simply run:

 ```mvn compile```